 Student Karel Sedláček resists the offer to enter the ranks of the Communist police after graduating from secondary school, even though the recruiting officer tends to him with utmost care in a class otherwise full of girls.
 Karel finds out that his girlfriend is pregnant, and runs away from her parents' house where he was invited to make wedding arrangements.
 He, as a villager, finds Prague to be a suitable asylum.
 But he has no place to stay, and thus sleeps elsewhere, including a cemetery where he is found by a gravedigger.
 The shocked man calls the police.
 The policeman releases Karel on parole, but insists that he gets a job and accommodation.
 The young man then encounters various people and also mistakenly concludes that he could make his living as a poet.
 He, however, fails to settle down in the city.
 He even meets his ex girlfriend, who underwent an abortion.
 Karel succumbs to the pressure of conditions and becomes a policeman in a small middle-of-nowhere borderland village.

-In the beginning of the movie, the artists thank Evald Schorm for "supervision" because the contemporary circumstances would not allow listing him in the captions.
+In the additionally attached beginning of the movie, the artists thank Evald Schorm for "supervision" because the contemporary circumstances would not allow listing him in the captions.
+The film is dedicated to the memory of the tragically deceased actor Ivan Luťanský.
 The closing of the movie reads: This experimental excercise of Department of Screenwriting and Dramaturgy was filmed in collaboration with the Department of Camera and Editing and the Studio of Film and TV School of Academy of Performing Arts.
+In the additionally attached end credits for distribution in 1991, the copyright Filmové studio Barrandov 1990 is erroneously stated.
+However, the film was already completed in the fall of 1979.
+Filming took place on 16mm film material.
+The film was released in September 1991 with the film The Uninvited Guest (1969, Nezvaný host; directed by Vlastimil Venclík).

 Slovenka, svobodná matka